Jai975/P2P-File-System/README.md

 Provide username and password

 Returning user -
-Click on Login
+Select Login
 Provide username and password

-Upon user registration/Login - select the functionality to play
+Upon user registration/Login - select the functionality to access the file system

 While granting the permission for user we have (Owner-Read-Write)

 0 - False
 1 - True

-For example if user wanted to grant Read and write permissions it will be -- (011)
+For example if user wanted to grant Read and write permissions it will be -- (011).
+If user want to grant Owner, Read and write permissions it will be (111)

 Permission for the user